mitchvm/tabnav/README.md

 The default capture level is content.
 The capture level in use on a particular view can be changed with the ["Set capture level"](#other-commands) command.
 The default capture level can be configured [globally](#configuration-options) or [per-context](#context-configuration).

-## Customization

-TabNav offers considerable configuration, or even customizability to modify the default contexts' behaviour or add new contexts.

-### Key Bindings
+## Key Bindings

-Simply due to the nature of the package, TabNav requires many key bindings, so it comes with many key bindings enabled by default, including several that override built-in Sublime Text key bindings.
-Effort has been made to minimize the impact on the default Sublime Text key bindings, by having the TabNav key bindings take effect under very specific circumstances.
-If any of the following conditions are not met, then the TabNav key bindings have no effect.
+Simply due to the nature of the package, TabNav requires many key bindings.
+The [recommended key bindings](#recommended_key_bindings) include several that override built-in Sublime Text key bindings.
+Effort has been made to minimize the impact on the default Sublime Text key bindings by having the TabNav key bindings take effect only under very specific circumstances.
+If any of the following conditions are _not_ met, then the TabNav key bindings have no effect.

 1. There is a TabNav [context](#contexts) configured that matches the current view.
 2. TabNav is enabled on the current view - in most contexts it is enabled by default.
-3. The particular TabNav key binding has not been disabled either globally, or for the particular syntax (discussed below).
 4. The start point of the first selection is within a table.

-The following built-in Sublime Text key bindings get overridden by TabNav:
+The following built-in Sublime Text key bindings get overridden by the recommended TabNav key bindings:

 | Operating System | Key Binding                                  | Sublime Text Command          | TabNav Command               |
 |:-----------------|:---------------------------------------------|:------------------------------|:-----------------------------|